davidindub/fizzbuzz/README.md

 - I used the [MDN Web Docs](https://developer.mozilla.org/en-US/) for help with data attributes in HTML.
 - I read [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp/) for information on how to make tool tips and modals, and adapted code from their examples.
 - I used a blog post, [Accessibility first: toggle switches](https://dev.to/link2twenty/accessibility-first-toggle-switches-3obj) for help making accessible toggle buttons for the preferences modal.
+- For the game's timer I reworked some code I wrote for the project [Calma](https://github.com/GJSayers/calma) from a recent Hackathon I participated in.

 ### Media